ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 * Started with a new workload, we were required to be there every step on the way.
 * Not even possible for teams to follow our architectural principles fully.
 * For instance, IaC not possible, blocked from deploying parts of definition.
+* To be fair, we where under a lot time pressure in the early days.
 -->

 ---